barotto/IBMulator/README.md

 ### Windows

-* Sometimes, at program close, Windows reports that the program has stopped working.
+* High CPU usage when moving the mouse.

 ## COMPILING